system-zero/system-zero/README.md

 in a usable state, and also to halt the system.

 The first task usually is to mount the required filesystems, like the root filesystem,
-that is assuming that has the the required tools to be a functional system.
+that is assuming that has the required tools to be a functional system.

 Another crusial task is to offer ways to the user of a system, to use the underlying
 machine's hardware, by binding device pointers in a special directory at the root